Claire enjoys growing fruit, herbs and vegetables and studying and creating natural remedies. She strives to live a low-impact lifestyle.

-The berries of the Sambucis Nigra tree have excellent immune boosting properties and are particularly good at fighting off colds and flu like illnesses.
-Elderberries contain high levels of A, B, and C vitamins and can be easily made into a great tasting syrup.
-This can then be taken by adults and children alike to ward off and aid in the recovering from colds and flu or even just when you feel your immune system needs a boost.
+The berries of the Sambucus nigra tree have excellent immune-boosting properties and are particularly good at fighting off colds and flu-like illnesses.
+Elderberries contain high levels of A, B, and C vitamins and can be easily made into a great-tasting syrup.
+This can then be taken by adults and children alike to ward off and aid in recovering from colds and flu or even just when you feel your immune system needs a boost.
 The syrup can also be used on ice cream, waffles or pancakes.

-This recipe makes approximately 500ml (16fl oz) of syrup.
+This recipe makes approximately 500 millilitres (16 fluid ounces) of syrup.

 2/3 cup black elderberries